How Long Have Scratch Cards Been Around?

 In the UK you can legally purchase scratch cards and lottery tickets at the age of 16.
 However, that is still pretty young and you may want to wait until you’re at least 18 before playing games that involve risk.
 On the internet, you need to be at least 18 years old before playing online at sites like Jackpot Joy or Paddy Power.
 Please bear in mind that gambling online can result in rapid financial losses.
+Always make sure that you are playing on a reputable, trusted casino and for more info, check out the expert’s guide to no Gamstop.
 Games, like the best horse races, are fast paced and you can lose track of how much you’ve spent.
 This is especially true for younger adults.